List of Bones characters: James Aubrey

 During his first few appearances, Aubrey attempts to gain Booth's approval and trust, something Booth reacts to with annoyance and suspicion.
 Booth eventually accepts Aubrey as he slowly comes to terms with the loss of Sweets.
 Booth is sometimes annoyed by Aubrey's sense of humor and over-the-top exuberance over certain things, such as video games and young children, but begins to respect him.

 Aubrey is the only character, other than Brennan and Sweets, to have dared to directly speak to Booth about his past gambling addiction.
 Booth is initially not pleased that Aubrey had read his file but Aubrey clarifies that he had "heard rumors", indicating that Booth's gambling problem was a well-known secret within the F.B.I, and that Sweets had been "pretty thorough" in his report his surveillance of Booth.
+When Brennan discovers Booth's relapse in the season ten episode "The Murder in the Middle East," Aubrey helps keep her and Christine safe from his bookie, who had previously threatened them when trying to collect a gambling debt from Booth, who was away in Iran at the time.

 By the season ten episode "The Verdict in the Victims," Aubrey is shown to be a fully accepted member of the team, eating Sunday dinner with Booth and Brennan and occasionally baby-sitting Christine.
 After working a case with Jeffersonian intern Jessica Warren, he developed an attraction to her after discovering their common affinities.

 When Booth leaves the FBI, Aubrey is assigned to take Booth's place.
 When Booth says his goodbyes, he surprises Aubrey by telling him that he is proud of him and that he couldn't think of anyone better to replace him.